snotskie/ttrpg/md/index.md

   5. **Shared Storytelling:** Finally, the players at the table chat further about the flavor of this Specialization to help everyone prepare for the next session.
 </div>

-### Finishing Touches · Items and Appearance
+### Finishing Touches · Appearance and Things
 <!-- _class: creation -->

-Finally, **describe your character's appearance** and list **three or four items** your character always carries, within reason.
-These will be the items you begin the game with.
+Finally, **describe your character's appearance** and list **three or four things** your character gained before the events of the story or always has, within reason, such as items, information, and alliances.
+These will be what you begin the game with.

-You'll track a list of items that you typically carry with you, and other items you may have can be **determined in the moment**: Over the course of the story, you may perform Home Checks to **find** new items, **create** new items, **purchase and sell** items, and even see if you **already have** items that could be narratively reasonable for you to have.
+Then, for example, you'll track a list of items that you typically carry with you, and other items you may have can be **determined in the moment**: Over the course of the story, you may perform Home Checks to **find** new items, **create** new items, **purchase and sell** items, and even see if you **already have** items that could be narratively reasonable for you to have.

+Similarly, you'll track and perform Checks to **gain, maintain, create, trade in, and already have** all kinds of "things gained" beyond just items, like information and alliances.

 ## Playing the Game
 <!-- _class: center major rules -->